Your first online course launch plan [evergreen launch]

 If you can lead them through this journey, you’ll be far more likely to convert them into paying students.

-Each stage of your course launch content should be hyper-focused on getting one small shift in your ideal student's mindset.
+Each stage of your new course launch strategy should be hyper-focused on getting one small shift in your ideal student’s mindset.

 Here’s the 18-step framework I use with clients: